 Letter of Confirmation Under the General Authorization

-This is an expedited and simpler option for researchers studying marine mammals that are not threatened or endangered and whose methods will not exceed Level B harassment.
+This is an expedited and simpler option when studying marine mammals that are not threatened or endangered and using methods that will not exceed Level B harassment.

 About

-A Letter of Confirmation (LOC) under the General Authorization is an option for researchers:
+A Letter of Confirmation (LOC) under the General Authorization is an option for:

-- Conducting scientific research on marine mammals that are not threatened or endangered under the ESA, and
+- Scientific research on marine mammals that are not threatened or endangered under the ESA, and

-- Whose methods will not exceed Level B harassment.
+- Methods that will not exceed Level B harassment.

 The LOC process is simpler and faster than applying for a standard scientific research permit.
 If your research qualifies for an LOC, you should consider taking advantage of this option.

-Qualifying research activities may include: photo-identification, behavioral observations, aerial surveys, unmanned aircraft systems, and passive acoustics.
+Qualifying research activities may include: photo-identification, behavioral observations, aerial surveys, including unmanned aircraft systems, and passive acoustics.

 These activities may not be authorized by an LOC: